 Stress symptoms may be affecting your health, even though you might not realize it.
-You may think illness is to blame for that nagging headache, your frequent insomnia or your decreased productivity at work.
-But stress may actually be the culprit.
+You may think illness is to blame for that irritating headache, your frequent insomnia or your decreased productivity at work.
+But stress may actually be the cause.

 Common effects of stress

 Indeed, stress symptoms can affect your body, your thoughts and feelings, and your behavior.
-Being able to recognize common stress symptoms can give you a jump on managing them.
+Being able to recognize common stress symptoms can help you manage them.
 Stress that's left unchecked can contribute to many health problems, such as high blood pressure, heart disease, obesity and diabetes.

 Act to manage stress

-If you have stress symptoms, taking steps to manage your stress can have numerous health benefits.
+If you have stress symptoms, taking steps to manage your stress can have many health benefits.
 Explore stress management strategies, such as:

-- Relaxation techniques, such as deep breathing, meditation, yoga, tai chi or getting a massage
+- Practicing relaxation techniques, such as deep breathing, meditation, yoga, tai chi or massage

 - Keeping a sense of humor